jaleezyy/covid-19-signal/README.md

 **Note: Downloading the database files requires ~10GB of storage, with up to ~35GB required for all temporary downloads!**

-### 1.5 Prepare per-rule conda environments:
+### 1.5.
+Prepare per-rule conda environments (optional, but recommended):

 SIGNAL uses controlled conda environments for individual steps in the workflow.
 These are generally produced upon first execution of SIGNAL with input data; however, an option to install the per-rule environments is available through the `signalexe.py` script.

        python signalexe.py install

        # Will install per-rule environments
        # Later versions of SIGNAL will include a testing module with curated data to ensure function

 ### 2. Generate configuration file:

-You can use the `--config-only` flag to generate both `config.yaml` and `sample_table.csv` (see step 4).
+You can use the `--config-only` flag to generate both `config.yaml` and `sample_table.csv`.
 The directory provided will be used to auto-generate a name for the run.

 ```
 python signalexe.py --config-only --directory /path/to/reads